-Simple mistakes make poultry business fail.
-Most occur because of negligence and overconfidence of the farmer; this is why I assume they are mistakes and not ignorance.
-It is not as if poultry farmers do not know certain practices are detrimental to their poultry farm operation; they just need an experience (failure) to imprint or make obvious the danger in that practice.
+Simple management mistakes make poultry farms fail.
+Most occur because of negligence and overconfidence of the farmer or manager; this is why I assume they are mistakes and not ignorance.
+It is not as if poultry farmers do not know certain practices are detrimental to their poultry birds’ welfare; they just need the experience (failure) to imprint or make obvious the danger in that practice.

 Any business is prone to failure when the right practices are carried out at the wrong time or when the wrong practices are carried out at the right time.
 A successful poultry farm is that that diligently carries out the right managerial practices at the right time.

 There are some management mistakes poultry farmers make that ruin the poultry business; I personally do not believe ignorance is what kills a poultry business, because I presume that for anyone to start a poultry business, such person would have undergone and garnered series of on-field practical experience.